bartoszpro/search_multi_excel/README.md

 # search_multi_excel
-search thru multiple work excel files without having to go one by one
+Allows me to search thru multiple Excel files at work without having to go thru them one by one Just makes my life easier